Elevated Estradiol and Male Infertility

 Clinical Effect of Elevated Estradiol

 The clinical impact of elevated estradiol levels on male fertility is controversial, as is the impact of an abnormally low testosterone-to-estradiol ratio.
-There are currently no definitive clinical data to support either those who think estradiol levels are important or those who do not.
-I personally try to normalize these levels in order to obtain a fully optimized hormonal environment for sperm production.
+However, studies have shown improved fertility and semen parameters in men taking aromatase inhibitors which increase testosterone levels while keeping estradiol levels in balance.
+[Guo B. Andrology 2022].
+In the treatment of male fertility issues, I personally try to normalize estradiol levels in order to obtain a fully optimized hormonal environment for sperm production.

 Potential Reversible causes of elevated estradiol levels

-Potentially reversible reasons for an elevated estradiol level include obesity (most conversion of testosterone to estradiol by the aromatase enzyme occurs in fat cells, and so obese men are at an increased risk for having elevated levels of estradiol), excessive alcohol intake, and use of illicit drugs (such as amphetamines, heroin, or marijuana).
+Potentially reversible reasons for an elevated estradiol level include obesity.
+A large portion of the conversion of testosterone to estradiol by the aromatase enzyme occurs in fat cells, and so obese men are at an increased risk for having elevated levels of estradiol.
+Other reversible risk factors include excessive alcohol intake, and use of illicit drugs such as amphetamines, heroin, or marijuana.

 Medications that Can Increase Estradiol Levels